yellowdog/python-examples/README.md

 ### Inspecting the Output of CSV Variable Substitution

-The `--process-csv-only` (or `-p`) option can be used with `yd-submit` to output the JSON Work Requirement after CSV variable substitutions only, prior to all other substitutions and property inheritance.
+The `--process-csv-only` (or `-p`) option can be used with `yd-submit` to output the JSON Work Requirement after CSV variable substitutions only, prior to all other substitutions and property inheritance applied by `yd-submit`.

 ### Using CSV Data with TOML-Only Work Requirement Specifications

-It's possible to use TOML on its own to derive a list of Tasks from CSV data -- i.e., the JSON Work Requirement is not required.
+It's possible to use TOML exclusively to derive a list of Tasks from CSV data -- i.e., a JSON Work Requirement specification is not required.

 To make use of this:

-- Ensure that no JSON Work Requirement document is specified (no `workRequirementData` in the TOML file, or `--work-requirement` on the command line)
+1. Ensure that no JSON Work Requirement document is specified (no `workRequirementData` in the TOML file, or `--work-requirement` on the command line)
-- Insert the required CSV-supplied Mustache substitutions directly into the TOML properties, e.g. `arguments = ["{{arg_1}}", "{{arg_2}}"]`
+2. Insert the required CSV-supplied Mustache substitutions directly into the TOML properties, e.g. `arguments = ["{{arg_1}}", "{{arg_2}}"]`
-- Specify a single CSV file in the `csvFiles` TOML property, e.g. `csvFiles = ["wr_data.csv"]`
+3. Specify a single CSV file in the `csvFiles` TOML property, e.g. `csvFiles = ["wr_data.csv"]`

 When `yd-submit` is run, it will expand the Task list to match the number of data rows in the CSV file.